Running a UGC marketing campaign can be an incredible way to attract new followers, make sales, and convert your existing audience into customers!

 Instagram hashtag campaigns come in all shapes and sizes, but they generally involve people posting their own photos or videos and tagging them with a specific hashtag that your business has chosen.

-Your goal can be as simple as inspiring and motivating new followers to live a healthier lifestyle (like Lululemon did with their #thesweatlife hashtag campaign) or it can be tied to a specific cause that you feel strongly about (like Airbnb‘s #weaccept campaign).
+Your goal can be as simple as inspiring and motivating new followers to live a healthier lifestyle (like Lululemon did with their #thesweatlife hashtag campaign) or it can be tied to a product launch (like Levi’s recently did with their #levissecondhand campaign).

 Once you nail down the topic, the next step is to create an engaging campaign hashtag and promote the campaign on your feed and Instagram Stories.